Is ChatGPT Replacing Google for Small Business Searches?

 2. Keywords Aren’t Dead — They’ve Just Grown Up

+When someone asks a question like: “I need a website designer in Madison?”
 The businesses that show up usually have:

 • Location-specific content

-• Service-specific pages
+• Individual, service-specific pages

 • Consistent messaging across their site

-3. Google Business Profile Still Matters
+3. Your Google Business Listing Matters

 • Reply to all reviews